CuAuPro/alpr-system/README.md

 ## Overview

 The ALPR System is designed to provide a comprehensive solution for license plate recognition and management.
-It utilizes a combination of backend APIs, frontend interfaces, AI image recognition, and hardware interfacing to achieve its goals.
+It utilizes a combination of AI image recognition, backend APIs, frontend interfaces, and hardware interfacing to deliver a full-featured ALPR system.

 | ![](/docs/img/system-schematic.jpeg) |
 |:--:|